-I joined the school of Divinity, History and Philosophy in March 2018 as Christ’s College Teaching Fellow in Practical Theology.
+I joined the school of Divinity, History and Philosophy in April 2018 as Christ’s College Fellow in Practical Theology.
 I gained my PhD from the University of Aberdeen in early 2018.

-Broadly, my research interests include: theology and disaster, responses to tragic events, trauma theology, secularity and unbelief, and feminist theology.
+Broadly, my research interests include: theology and disaster, responses to tragic events, trauma theology, secularity and unbelief, feminist theology and theologies of the body.
 I am also interested in qualitative research, particularly ethnography and IPA (Interpretive phenomenological analysis).

 - Justice and Reconciliation

 - The Theology and Practice of Preaching (online)

 - Further Info

 - Executive committee member, Society for the Study of Theology (2019-2022)

 - Member of the editorial board of Practical Theology

 - Co-convenor of Sophia, the Divinity/Religious Studies Women's Network at the University of Aberdeen.